SirjanK/FacebookMessageAnalysis/README.md

 2. Word Cloud: Constructs a word cloud without common words for either:
     1. Group chats/1-1 chats: Accumulation of words for all messages for all users.
-    2. Personal: Accumuluation of words sent by the user for all messages across all chats.
+    2. Personal: Accumulation of words sent by the user for all messages across all chats.

 3. Group Chat Growth: Plots the number of messages vs time for each member of the group chat.
 Shows how the growth is over time per member.